 FH is dangerously misconstrued as just “high cholesterol.”
 Cholesterol is not a pathology, but heart disease is.
 In fact, heart disease is the biggest single killer in the modern world, killing 5 times as many people as all cancers combined each year.

-The FH Foundation mobilized the FH community.
+the Family Heart Foundation mobilized the FH community.
 Many women and men stood up to speak.
 They spoke to the fear of dying while their children are young, the fear that any day could be the day they have their first or fourth heart attack.
 They spoke to the fear that their children affected by FH will never have the chance to live a full life, especially if they are impacted by the most severe form, homozygous FH.
-Families reach out the FH Foundation from around the world for guidance and support.
+Families reach out the Family Heart Foundation from around the world for guidance and support.
 Every day, we work diligently alongside FH experts to bring credible information to the medical community and the public in innovative and impactful ways.
 Our vision, our reason for being, is to raise awareness of FH through education, advocacy, and research.
 We do this work with a singular focus and a deep sense of urgency.
 We understand that people are dying and families are suffering needlessly.
-What is unique about the FH Foundation is that we are an organization created by patients for patients in collaboration with leading FH experts.
+What is unique about the Family Heart Foundation is that we are an organization created by patients for patients in collaboration with leading FH experts.